rishikeshsg/app_auto/README.md

 [done] control officers corresponding to a resource delimited by semicolons in a single attribute.

-add default.jpg to user and resource img folderss.
+add default.jpg to user and resource img folders.

-Pending: Everything
 Optional Pending: Implement waiting list for a resource.